-- Assets which are by their nature non-transferable (for example, a claim the performance of which is inherently only possible, if provided to a specific creditor, such as a claim against a painter to paint a portrait of the creditor). - Assets the transfer or disposition of which is legally prohibited, for example the: - right to receive public assistance (Article 59, Public Assistance Act); and - right to receive wages (Article 83.2, Labour Standards Act). - Claims for which the parties agree to prohibit the transfer or disposition by contract (Article 466, Civil Code).
-However, this rule will probably be changed by the contemplated amendment of the Civil Code).
+- Assets which are by their nature non-transferable (for example, a claim the performance of which is inherently only possible, if provided to a specific creditor, such as a claim against a painter to paint a portrait of the creditor) (Articles 343 and 466.1, Civil Code). - Assets the transfer or disposition of which is legally prohibited, for example the: - right to receive public assistance (Article 59, Public Assistance Act (Seikatsu-hogo-hou)); and - right to receive wages (Article 24, Labour Standards Act (Roudou-kihon-hou)). - Claims for which the parties agree to prohibit the transfer or disposition by contract (Article 466, Civil Code).
+However, this rule will be removed by the Amended Civil Code, although there is a new rule that the debtor can refuse to pay the assignee when the parties agree to prohibit the transfer or disposition by contract and there is intention or gross negligence of the assignee.